rsms/uilayer/README.md

 Emit (or: trigger/raise/send) an event on the receiving layer.

-*type* can be any string, including DOM Level 3 official events and custom, arbitrary events.
+*type* can be any string, including [DOM Level 3 events](http://www.w3.org/TR/DOM-Level-3-Events/) and custom, arbitrary events.
 All arguments or options (in positional call-style) except "type" will be added to the event object that is then sent to all listening event handlers.

 Example: